bsandrow/urilib/README.md

 with Perl's URI and URI::URL, which I find infinitely more usable than what Python currently has to offer.

-This is also a response to the fact that there isn't much along the lines of processing URIs/URLs in Python, and it took all the way until 2.7 for Python to get a function in the standard library for breaking apart a URL into it's component parts.
+This is in response to (in my opinion) the lack of good URI processing in Python.

 Example
 =======